-Retrofitting Older Homes: Upgrades Without Losing Character
+Retrofitting Older Homes Without Losing Character

 Owning a historic home in Sacramento carries a special appeal—there’s a certain charm in the ornate woodwork, classic design, and time-tested features that modern builds often can’t replicate.
 Yet, as these homes age, they inevitably need major systems updates to maintain safety and efficiency.
 Fortunately, you can modernize an older property without sacrificing its signature character, especially when you understand the principles of sensitive retrofitting and choose experienced contractors committed to preserving architectural integrity.